chebfun/chebsite/docs/functions/chebfun/ellipj.md

 ---
-title: """ellipj"""
+title: "ellipj"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """ellipj"""
+function_name: "ellipj"
-snippet: """Jacobi elliptic functions."""
+snippet: "Jacobi elliptic functions."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- ELLIPJ   Jacobi elliptic functions.
+<pre class="help-text"> ELLIPJ   Jacobi elliptic functions.
     [SN, CN, DN] = ELLIPJ(U, M) returns CHEBFUNS for the compositions Sn(U) Cn(U), and Dn(U), where Sn, Cn, and Dn are the Jacobi elliptic functions with parameter M. U may be a scalar or a CHEBFUN, and M must be a CHEBFUN